 In Unit 1 (The exam unit) they cover the following topics; Cells, Organs, DNA and homeostasis.
 In Chemistry they cover the following topics; acids and alkalis and neutralisation.
 In Physics they cover the following topics; energy, efficiency and energy sources.

-KS3 students working scientifically on how to use a microscope and learning the differences between plant and animal cells, prepared onion cell slides to view them under the microscope.
+KS3 pupils working scientifically on how to use a microscope and learning the differences between plant and animal cells, prepared onion cell slides to view them under the microscope.

 This is what they saw under x100 magnification.